jw5250/Donation-Website/docs/DesignDoc.md

 >
 ![Replace with your Model Tier class diagram 1, etc.](ModelTierSWEN261.png) ​
 The model tier is an intermediary between the objects that can be modified by the frontend Angular section and the JSON database.
 There are two main classes in this tier: User.java and Need.java.
 User.java represents the individual data of a user, while Need.java represents a need that could be bought by a user.
 Need.java contains a price, a name which acts as the unique id to prevent duplicates, a tag which can be used to filter out details, and finally a quantity.
-User.java contains the username, the current items that the user will buy, if it is an admin or not, the total amount of money they spent, and a list of donation rewards they can get given some amount of .
+User.java contains the username, the current items that the user will buy, if it is an admin or not, the total amount of money they spent, and a list of donation rewards they can get given some amount of points.
 DonationReward.java represents the reward that a user can get, given some amount of money they've spent in total.
 It contains a name and a number representing the amount of money needed to get it.
+Event.java contains data pertaining to an event the organization may hold, such as the name and the date and time it will occur.
 ​
 ## OO Design Principles
 > _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._